ArmsTech/udacity/item_catalog/README.md

 - OAuth2 client secret provided by GitHub for access to API.

 *TQ_SECRET*
-- A byte string which is the master key by which all values are encoded.
+- A byte string which is the master key by which all form values are encoded.
   Set to a sufficiently long string of characters that is difficult to guess or bruteforce (recommended at least 16 characters) for example the output of os.urandom(16).